Sanji (One Piece): One Piece manga

-In Wano, Sanji asks for help from another for the first time when he asks Robin to save him from a woman enemy he is unwilling to fight.
-This is the first time Sanji asks for help in the present-day series from someone else.
-The Raid Suit began to awaken dormant genetic enhancements that his mother suppressed years ago.
-He had gained an exoskeleton, a superhuman physical constitution, accelerated healing, increase in strength and speed which enhanced his fighting style immensely and his skin has become bulletproof.
-As a side effect, his emotions are also repressed by the suit, as he uncharacteristically hurt a woman in the suit.
-Fearing he is losing his humanity and starting to resemble his siblings, he destroys the Raid Suit canister, freeing himself from Germa's influence for good and stopping him from losing more of himself.
+In Wano, Sanji disguises himself as a local running a noodle stand, uses his Raid Suit to fight Page One, and helps Zoro save Toko.
+During the raid on Onigashima, Sanji withstands an attack from King while trying to save Momonosuke, and gets captured by Black Maria through her female subordinates, which leads to him asking for help from another for the first time when he asks Robin to save him from Black Maria.
+Sanji fights Queen, and after taking little damage, destroys the Raid Suit out of fear of what it could turn him into, and defeats Queen with his newly learned attack, the Boeuf Burst.
+In Egghead, Sanji protects Nami from S-Shark, the Seraphim unit based on crewmate Jinbe, and defends Jewelry Bonney from Kizaru.
+Per Luffy's request, Sanji, Jinbe, and Bonney attack him to power him up, giving him the power to send Marcus Mars flying away.

 In other media

 The creators of Food Wars, Yūto Tsukuda and Shun Saeki, created a set of spinoff one-shots titled Shokugeki no Sanji, with the first installment being published in 2018 to celebrate One Piece's 21st anniversary.
 There are currently four installments and the spinoffs are short stories detailing different cooking competitions that Sanji partakes in, as well as going into detail about his training in Okama Island.

 A cookbook titled One Piece: Pirate Recipes was published by Shueisha in November 2012.
 The book is attributed to Sanji himself and includes various One Piece-themed cooking recipes.
 A localization by Viz Media was announced in February 2021, and released on November 23, 2021.

 Sanji has also been featured in varying forms of merchandise.
 For instance, many figurines have been produced, with one example being the Sanji figure in the One Piece Locations Trading Figures series.
 In 2012, the French Luxury brand S.T Dupont collaborated on their 140th anniversary with Eiichiro Oda to recreate Sanji's iconic "Sleeping Mermaid" gold lighter.

 Statues have also been erected in Sanji's honor.
 A bronze statue of Sanji was dedicated in Mashiki, Kumamoto as part of the Kumamoto Revival Project to help with healing after the 2016 earthquakes in the area.
 In the Nagoya location of the One Piece Mugiwara Store, a statue of Sanji stands next to artwork from the show.
 In "Sanji's Oresama Restaurant," one of the Tokyo One Piece Tower's restaurants, a statue of Sanji can be seen as part of a feast with the rest of the crew.